One-shot Compositional Data Generation for Low Resource Handwritten Text Recognition: Related Work

 \subsection{Data Augmentation and Generation for Handwritten Text}

-Data augmentation and generation are suitable solutions for deep learning models when facing limited amount of examples scenarios, thus it could be useful in our problem.
-Classic data augmentation techniques used some image manipulation tricks \cite{shorten2019}, such as geometric transformations (e.g. rotations, resizing, warping), random erasing, color transformations, font thickness, flipping, etc. However, these methods fail to generalize on a handwritten alphabet from few examples.
+Data augmentation and generation are suitable solutions for deep learning models when data is limited.
+Classic data augmentation techniques used some image manipulation tricks \cite{shorten2019}, such as geometric transformations (e.g. rotations, resizing, warping), random erasing, color transformations, font thickness, flipping, etc. However, these methods need training data, and the augmented text is moderately realistic.

-For data generation, trajectory reconstruction approaches were introduced basing on kinematic theory of human movements \cite{bhattacharya2017sigma,plamondon2006multi,plamondon1998generation} to simulate a handwritten text in an online way (strokes).
-Similarly, a recurrent neural network method that generates text in an online form was proposed in \cite{graves2013generating}.
-But since this online information is not available in our case (historical manuscript), data generation should be done on the manuscript images.
-For this aim, generative adversarial networks \cite{goodfellow2014} and style transfer \cite{gomez2019selective,jing2019} methods were utilized to generate the handwritten text, using images as training set.
-In \cite{chang2018generating}, an approach to generate manuscript from an existing printed font to a personalized handwritten style was proposed, the generation was in character level.
-Moreover, in \cite{kang2020ganwriting}, generating cursive Latin words was done conditioning on a content (text) and a writing style.
-But these approaches limitations come from the fact that there is not a clear definition of writing style.
-This latter depends of a lot of factors such as writer, writing tool, writing surface, ink, etc. Also, these approaches need mostly a huge set of annotated data to be trained on, which is not available in a lot of alphabets especially the low resource ones.
-Thus, attempts to use these techniques in the few shot scenario, means using only few samples of each character class, are appearing \cite{bartunov2018few,cha2020few,clouatre2019figr,srivatsan2019deep}.
+In the case of online handwriting, trajectory reconstruction approaches were introduced based on the kinematic theory of human movements \cite{bhattacharya2017sigma,plamondon2006multi,plamondon1998generation} or by recurrent neural networks \cite{graves2013generating}.
+However, online information (e.g. stroke trajectory, speed, pressure) is not available in historical manuscripts, where only text images are available.
+Generative adversarial networks \cite{goodfellow2014} and style transfer \cite{gomez2019selective,jing2019} methods were utilized to generate the handwritten text from images.
+In \cite{chang2018generating}, an approach to generate handwritten characters from an existing printed font was proposed.
+Also, in \cite{kang2020ganwriting}, cursive Latin words were generated conditioning on a content (text) and a writing style.
+But these approaches need a huge set of annotated data to be trained on for each particular handwriting style, which is not available for low resource applications.
+It is true that there are some attempts to use these techniques for few shot by using only few samples of each character class \cite{bartunov2018few,cha2020few,clouatre2019figr,srivatsan2019deep}.
 Nonetheless, the results are still moderate in terms of quality and most of the methods are focusing on font translation while keeping the same text shape as the example that are conditioned on.